 Miami car accident medical doctors are an important part of your case.
-Your case, as we have explained is one part liability or car accident negligence and the other part damages or car accident injuries.
+Your case, as we have explained is one-part liability or car accident negligence and the other part damages or car accident injuries.
 If your case goes to trial, you will need to be able to establish your car accident injuries.
-The only real way to do that is through the testimony of a doctor.
+Your attorney can do their best to describe and display the injury that occurred, but in the end, they are not a doctor and cannot be considered an expert.
+The only real way to do that is through the testimony of an expert in the field of the specific injury that was sustained, which can only be verified and confirmed by a doctor.

 A testimony from a doctor alone is not enough validation.
 The doctor testifying must also be credible as well.
 So, if you choose a doctor to treat you that has poor credentials or little experience in the area of your injuries, he or she won’t be able to help you improve.
 And, an insurance company is not going to take his or her opinion seriously and will probably make low ball offers pre-suit.
 Then, if you have to go to trial, you’ll probably be outgunned by the defendant’s doctor expert (because they almost always call one at trial to diminish or negate your claim) who will have credentials and probably be a professional witness meaning he or she has a great deal of experience testifying in Miami car accident cases.